mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 the Mixxx application did not have implemented the effects delay handler for the effect chain, so, the implementation of this structure was automatically needed.
 Based on that, the goals of the project were changed.
-The original proposal contained the Pitch shift effect, and with that as a project extension to the project requirements of the Mixxx organization, the Auto-tune effect was proposed.
+The original proposal contained the Pitch Shift effect, and with that as a project extension to the project requirements of the Mixxx organization, the Auto-tune effect was proposed.
 After consideration, the Zulip chat survey for other Mixxx developers and users was created to be able to vote for possible project extensions.
-Based on the survey results, the project extension goal was changed to the implementation and optimization of the group delay handling for the effect chain to improve the performance of the Pitch Shift effect for the wet/dry and wet+dry mode.
+Based on the survey results, the project extension goal was changed to the implementation and optimization of the Group Delay handling for the effect chain to improve the performance of the Pitch Shift effect for the wet/dry and wet+dry mode.
 As the last challenge, I would like to mention the usage of the `std::span` from the standard library which is supported